 St. John’s wort can be used to combat inner restlessness, nervousness and exhaustion

 Preparations containing hypericum may also alleviate depressive symptoms such as anxiety, inner restlessness and nervousness.
 They may also be effective against sleeping disorders caused by these issues.
 Moreover, the medicinal herb can also help with intermittent episodes of mental exhaustion.
 The effect of St. John’s wort preparations usually sets in after taking them regularly for a period of four weeks.

 Topical use of oils containing St. John’s wort

 St. John’s wort oil (also known as red oil) is produced by infusing vegetable oil with the flowers of the St. John’s wort plant.
 Because it contains hypericin, the oil turns red, especially when exposed to sunlight.
-St. John’s wort oil is traditionally applied to the skin to treat sprains, injuries, bruises, sunburn, rheumatism and gout.
-Sometimes St. John’s wort oil is also applied to skin blemishes or dry skin and scars.
+St. John’s wort oil is traditionally applied to the skin for symptomatic treatment of smaller skin irritations (such as sunburn) and to support wound healing.

 This is general information.
 For individual advice, please contact a specialist.